 In the previous studies, lower educational level, soil-related occupations [13], eating raw or unwashed vegetables or fruits, cleaning the cat litter box [36], having poor hand hygiene [34], were all found as risk factors for toxoplasmosis.
-These factors were assessed in the current study; however, no relation was found among much of them.
+These factors were assessed in the current study; however, no relation was found among many of them.
 The assessment of risk factors was done according to information given by the participants.
 Some issues such as hygienic behaviour might be misrepresented (hidden) because of shaming or other factors.
 However, an improvement in the quality of data was attempted by using district midwifes who were familiar and trusted by the women during data collection.

-In the current study, statistical meaningful difference was observed between professional groups for toxoplasmosis seroprevalence (P = .01) with the highest risk of being seropositive amongst housewives (39.01 %) and farmers (41.66 %), relative to those in other occupation groups (Table 2).
-This may be interpreted by the fact that housewives being in direct contact with infection through handling and preparing of food (contaminated meat and vegetables) in addition to cleaning of house garden contaminated with cat feces that leads to infection with toxoplasmosis.
+In the current study, statistical difference was observed between professional groups for toxoplasmosis seroprevalence (P = .01) with the highest risk of being seropositive amongst housewives (39.01 %) and farmers (41.66 %), relative to those in other occupation groups (Table 2).
+This may be interpreted by the fact that housewives are daily exposed to infection through direct contact with contaminated meat and vegetables during cooking, in addition to cleaning of house garden contaminated with cat feces containing Toxoplasma oocysts.
 Similarly, the highest risk of being seropositive amongst farmers (41.66 %) may be explained by continuous exposure of women to the risk factors of T. gondii infection through their routine works like gardening, contact with soil, eating of raw or unwashed vegetables and fruits and drinking water from contaminated reservoirs, in addition to the widespread of stray cats which play an essential role in the distribution of infection [9].

-One would have expected a positive relationship between educational status and Toxo-IgG seropositivity with less educated women showing the highest positivity because of lack of knowledge concerning contraction routes or risk factors of toxoplasmosis infection.
-However, the reverse was the case as the prevalence was significantly higher among women with university level of education (14/20; 70%) than that of the other formal educational groups (P = .0082) (Table 2).
+One would have expected a positive I think the relationship should be negative here because the group or cohort with a higher educational status should have a lower seropositivity rate as when compared with the cohort with lower educational status relationship between educational status and Toxo-IgG seropositivity with less educated women showing the highest positivity, since majority of women who had some knowledge on toxoplasmosis had university level of education.

+However, the prevalence was significantly higher among women with university level of education (14/20; 70%) than those from the other formal educational groups (P = .0082) (Table 2).
 This distribution of prevalence was similar to the findings of Berger et al who found the highest prevalence of Toxo-IgG (46.2%) among women with university level of education.
 Such variations may imply that possession of formal education is not perceived as a risk factor for toxoplasmosis infection, since majority of women who had some knowledge on toxoplasmosis had university level of education.
-This brings to light the fact that after finishing with schooling, women do not apply their back ground knowledge in their daily lives, probably due to unemployment since the majority of them were housewives (47.33%) (Table 1).
-Moreover, we also observed a controversial significant increase in the frequency of Toxo-IgG antibodies with respect to knowledge on toxoplasmosis implying that those women might have known of toxoplasmosis ever before they became informed of it.
+This indicates that after graduating, some women of our sample population may not apply their back ground knowledge in their daily lives, or that they have been infected before having knowledge concerning contraction routes or risk factors of toxoplasmosis infection.
+Moreover, we also observed a controversial significant increase in the frequency of Toxo-IgG antibodies with respect to knowledge on toxoplasmosis implying that those women might have known of toxoplasmosis before they became informed on their status.
 This distribution of prevalence was similar to the findings of Njunda et al. 2011[5] who found the highest prevalence of Toxo-IgG (87.5%) among women with knowledge on toxoplasmosis.
 This emphasizes once more on the need of sensitization and education activities of the Cameroonian population regarding the risks involved in toxoplasmosis transmission and the importance of preventive strategies by our health authorities.